Have you heard the latest? NZ Herald to launch daily news podcast The Front Page

-Podcast lovers and news fans will soon have a new way to get behind the headlines as the NZ Herald launches a new daily podcast.
+Podcast lovers and news fans will soon have fresh insight behind the headlines as the NZ Herald launches a new daily podcast.

 Hosted by former online business editor Damien Venuto, The Front Page will feature 15- to 20-minute discussions with the journalists, columnists and newsmakers behind the biggest stories in the country.